christophstrasen/LQR/docs/high_level_api.md

 ## Implementation plan (draft)
 - **Query facade surface**
-  - Implement `Query.from/innerJoin/leftJoin/onSchemas/joinWindow/selectSchemas/describe/into` as a thin
+  - Implement `Query.from/innerJoin/leftJoin/on/joinWindow/selectSchemas/describe/into` as a thin
     layer over existing join internals.
-  - `onSchemas` resolves to a normalized key map per schema; missing fields at runtime emit warnings (not hard errors). `onSchemas` coverage gaps are config errors up front.
+  - `on` resolves to a normalized key map per schema; missing fields at runtime emit warnings (not hard errors). `on` coverage gaps are config errors up front.
 - **Schema enforcement**
   - Keep `Schema.wrap` (or equivalent) mandatory so every record has `RxMeta.schema/id/...`.
 Emit a clear warning if `id` is missing at runtime.